vikasvijigiri/BizCard_Extraction/README.md

 - **'Website'**
 - **'Address'**

+## Prerequisites
+Run the following command to install all required packages.
+- pip install -r requirements.txt

 After extraction, the UI provides an option to either save or discard the data in the MySQL database server.

 ## **Supported Images**